The International Covenant on Economic, Social and Cultural Rights (ICESCR)

 In order to support the UK review of ICESCR, the Commission undertakes a number of activities, including:

-- Provide oral evidence and attend the UK State Review
+- Provide oral evidence to the Committee for the List of Issues and as part of UK State Review

 - Meet with the Committee members and/or country rapporteur

-- Monitor the implementation of recommendations between cycles
+- Monitor the implementation of recommendations between cycles.

 Civil Society Engagement